-This statement reports the revenues earned and the expenses incurred in the fiscal year.
+This statement reports the revenues earned and the expenses incurred during the fiscal year.
 The result is reported as an increase or decrease in net position.
 In accordance with GASB requirements, the University has classified revenues and expenses as either operating or nonoperating.
-GASB has determined that all public colleges' and universities' state appropriations and grants and appropriations received as a result of COVID-19 relief funds are nonoperating revenues.
-In addition, GASB requires classification of Pell grants, gifts, investment income and expenses, and losses on disposals of assets as nonoperating; the University classifies all its remaining activities as operating.
+GASB has determined that all public colleges' and universities' state appropriations and grants and appropriations received as a result of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Coronavirus Response and Relief Supplemental Appropriation Act (CRRSA), and the American Rescue Plan Act of 2021 (ARPA) are nonoperating revenues.
+In addition, GASB requires classification of Pell grants, gifts, investment income and expenses, and losses on disposals and acquisitions of assets as nonoperating.
+The University classifies all its remaining activities as operating.